 They ask for nudes: It’s common practice to submit polaroids/digitals to modeling agencies or booking agents, and it’s even pretty common for women to be asked to wear bikinis and men to be shirtless in said photos.

-That being said, under no circumstances should you ever be asked to submit nude or implied nude photos.
-Many agency websites make it a point to mention that nude photos are not wanted for submission and even discourage lingerie snapshots.
-A two-piece bikini is the least amount of wardrobe you should ever wear when sending in digital snapshots for a submission.
+That being said, under no circumstances should you ever be asked to submit nude or implied nude photos to an ageny.
+This scam has become so common that now most agency websites make it a point to mention that nude photos are not wanted for submission.

 When you submit something on the internet, you never know where your photos are going to end up.
 If the agency or booking you’re submitting to is actually a scam, they will have your photos along with some personal information like your contact info, which could turn into a potentially dangerous situation.
 This is why it’s SO important to know if the agency or booking is legitimate.

-Ask for Initial Meeting to be Outside the Agency: Agencies are part of a typical business, and as such, they almost always operate during typical 9-5 business hours.
+Ask to Meet Outside the Agency/Agency Hours: Agencies are part of a typical business, and as such, they almost always operate during typical 9-5 business hours.
 Aside from a largely advertised model search or casting call held offsite, the typical agency interviews always take place at the actual office of the agency and during their normal business hours.
-They do not happen at a Starbucks, not at a hotel, and definitely not at a private residence.
 If they ask you to meet them late in the evening or at night, especially offsite, do not agree to do so.

 Even during the day, never meet with a prospective agent, booker or scout without first verifying they are in fact employed a reputable agency.
 Every agency will have its hours of operation and location easily accessible on their website, and some even have a list of their agents and bookers.
 Always check this before meeting someone, and if there are any questions about who you are meeting, don’t be afraid to call the agency directly to verify.